 - Pharmacies (chemists) are normally found on the high street.
 Pharmacies close to campus include Cotham Pharmacy and Boots.

-- For minor illnesses eg diarrhoea, hay fever, cough or cold, you do not need to make an appointment with GP.
+- For minor illnesses such as diarrhoea, hay fever, cough or cold, you do not need to make an appointment with your doctor.
 You can get advice and buy medicines at a pharmacy.

-- When you have a prescription from your GP, you will usually pick up your medication at a pharmacy.
+- When you have a prescription from your doctor, you will usually collect your medication at a pharmacy.
 You pay a standard fee for an NHS prescription.

 - Once you have registered with a doctor's surgery, you can register with a dental practice.